GaloisInc/BESSPIN-Tool-Suite/docs/base/modes.md

 ## `mode = evaluateSecurityTests` ##

 This the mode of running the CWEs evaluation tests.
 The [CWEs readme](../cwesEvaluation/README.md) has more details about the functionality and the configuration.
 The tool's flow is as follows:
-- `fett.py` loads the configuration and calls `startFett`.
+- `besspin.py` loads the configuration and calls `startBesspin`.
-- `startFett` calls `prepareEnv` which:
+- `startBesspin` calls `prepareEnv` which:
     - Unix-only: Verify the environment setup, and perform any additional setup or programming it needs to prepare the target for launching.
     - Calls `buildCwesEvaluation` which collects (or generate if needed) the test sources and other artifacts based on the tests selection and configuration.
 - There are two separate flows here based on the OS.
 FreeRTOS is very special as the kernel is compiled along with the test (or even the test part), so the tool's launch sequence will have to be done for each test part, whereas for Unix OSes, this has to be done only once.
 Please see [FreeRTOS](#freertos) and [Unix](#unix) below.
-- `startFett` returns, and `endFett` is called, which does the following:
+- `startBesspin` returns, and `endBesspin` is called, which does the following:
     - Unix-only: Shuts down the OS, and tears down all relevant processes.
     - GFE-mode-only: Checks that the scores are valid, i.e., the scores are as expected when the tests run on a baseline non-secure processor.
     - The BESSPIN scale is computed.
 In case not all of the tests have run, partial categories scores are returned.
 More details are in the [BESSPIN Scale document](../cwesEvaluation/BESSPIN-Scale.pdf).
-- `endFett` returns, and the tool exits.
+- `endBesspin` returns, and the tool exits.

 ### FreeRTOS ###

-As mentioned above, `prepareEnv` will skip all environment preparation steps, and will just return. `startFett` will thus call `runFreeRTOSCwesEvaluation` and returns directly afterwards.
+As mentioned above, `prepareEnv` will skip all environment preparation steps, and will just return. `startBesspin` will thus call `runFreeRTOSCwesEvaluation` and returns directly afterwards.
 For each test part, `runFreeRTOSCwesEvaluation` will:
 - Re-prepare the environment.
 For example, for Firesim, this will mean removing and re-installing the kernel modules, re-configuring the tap adaptor, and re-flashing the AFI.
-- Calls `launchFett`, which:
+- Calls `launchBesspin`, which:
     - Builds a FreeRTOS binary with the current test part.
     - Loads the binary and starts the OS.
     - Waits for the test to terminate, or times out (check `FreeRTOStimeout` in [cwesEvaluation/configuration.md](../cwesEvaluation/configuration.md)).